jruizvar/cnn-model/README.md

 The ECAL barrel is a cylinder of 1.3 m inner radius with 61200 crystals = 170 around x 360 lengthwise.
 Approximately 94% of the energy from a single particle is contained in 3x3 crystal towers.
 Usually, the ECAL information is complemented with other CMS subdetectors to increase the identification efficiency, at the expense of delaying detection time.
-Therefore, an accurate identification of electrons and photons based on ECAL information at crystal level would be extremely important for many analyses.
+Therefore, an accurate identification of electrons and photons based on pure ECAL information at crystal level would be extremely important for many analyses.

-This study aims the identification of electrons and photons by observing, at crystal level, the signature of these particles in the barrel section of the CMS ECAL.
+This study aims the identification of electrons and photons by observing, at crystal level, the signature of these particles in the ECAL barrel.
 Charged pions are also taken into account as they frequently arise in LHC collisions.
 We use a computer vision approach to deal with the analysis of the energy distributions.
 Specifically, we solve a supervised classification problem considering three target classes: electron, photon and pion.